How can you protect your privacy online?

 Use social media wisely.
 Use it to keep in touch with friends and organize your events.
 But don’t overshare.

 Try a different browser

 Are you using Google Chrome or Microsoft Edge?
 These browsers are notorious for the amount of data they collect on your browsing habits.
-And they constantly report your online activity back to their owners.
+They constantly report your online activity back to their owners.

 Switch to a secure messenger app

 The two most popular messaging apps are Facebook Messenger and WhatsApp.
 Facebook now owns both.
-In 2021, Facebook will force an update to the WhatsApp terms of service, which will share your personal data from WhatsApp to Facebook.
+In 2021, Facebook forced an update to the WhatsApp terms of service, which will share your personal data from WhatsApp to Facebook.

 Remember that Facebook is basically a data collection and ad-targeting company.

 You’re being tracked.
 You’re being watched.
-All your personal data out there on the web could come back and bite you someday.
+Your personal data is out there on the web and could come back and bite you someday.
 So take precautions to guard your privacy online.

 Secure your browser and your computer.
 Review your online profiles and accounts.
 Take care with what you share online, and search for yourself from time to time.
-Switch to secure and privacy oriented services and apps.
+Use incognito mode, browser profiles and a VPN when appropriate.
+Switch to secure and privacy-oriented services and apps.

 Do you have other tips to protect your privacy online?
 Send us a message or leave a comment here.